Last updated:

 Treatment of XP Eye Abnormalities

-Lubricating eye drops used frequently keep the cornea moist and protects against the inflammatory effects of dry eye.
-Soft contact lenses can be worn to protect against mechanical trauma caused by deformed eyelids.
-It is best to start with simpler treatments first.
+Lubricating eye drops used frequently keep the cornea moist and protects against the inflammatory effects of dry eye so it is best to start with simpler treatments first.

-Neoplasms of eyelids, conjunctiva, and cornea can be treated with surgery.
-In some cases, corneal transplantation has been attempted to correct UV induced ocular damage and corneal clouding.
-However, the transplants may not be successful due to immune rejection.
+Neoplasms of eyelids, conjunctiva and cornea can be treated with surgery.
+In some people, corneal transplantation has been attempted to correct UV induced ocular damage and corneal clouding.
+However, the transplants may not be successful due to invasion by blood vessels and immune rejection.
 Unfortunately, immunosuppressive drugs used to prevent immune rejection may lead to additional skin cancers.
 Topical chemotherapy agents can be used to treat tumors on the conjunctiva and sclera of the eye.

 Treatment of XP Neurologic Abnormalities

 Neurologic abnormalities are associated with increased high frequency sensory-neural hearing loss.
-The hearing loss is progressive (gets worse over time) and can be treated with hearing aids.
-Recently, cochlear implants have been used for some XP patients.
-Cognitive delays can be seen in childhood and special education classes, physical and occupational therapies along with UV safe accommodations at school are very helpful for XP children.
-As they get older, people with XP neurologic disease also experience increasing ataxia, dysphagia (difficulty swallowing) and dysarthria (difficulty speaking) as the condition progresses.
+The hearing loss gets worse over time (progressive) and can be treated with hearing aids.
+Recently, cochlear implants have been used by some people with XP.
+Cognitive delays can be seen in childhood and special education classes, physical and occupational therapies along with UV safe accommodations at school are very helpful for children with XP.
+As they get older, people with XP who have neurologic disease also have increasing ataxia, difficulty swallowing (dysphagia) and difficulty speaking (dysarthria) as the condition progresses.
 They may require wheelchairs, feeding tubes and long-term nursing care.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.